Table of Contents

 Common Implementation Challenges

-Data compliance requirements, especially GDPR and CCPA regulations, demand careful attention in syndication programs.
-Platform partners must demonstrate appropriate consent mechanisms and data handling procedures to avoid regulatory violations.
+- Platform partners must demonstrate appropriate consent mechanisms and data handling procedures

 Content Syndication vs. Alternative Strategies